jaideepheer/MinecraftForge-custom_discordRPC/README.md

   </p></details>
 <br>
-Since Discord allows the Rich Presence to be updated __only once in 15sec.__, this mod will execute your script once in about 15 seconds.

-For that matter, you may want to delay an update due to some reason like invalid/unavailable data.
+* Since Discord allows the Rich Presence to be updated __only once in 15sec.__, this mod will execute your script once in about 15 seconds.For that matter, you may want to delay an update due to some reason like invalid/unavailable data.
 This can be accomplished by the `Helper.cancellUpdate()` function.
 This function prevents the current update from being sent thus allowing you to 'delay' an update till you think it is time. __Note__ that after the update is canceled, the RPC Thread still waits for 2 seconds before attempting another update(and executing your script) to prevent log spamming and save on CPU resources.

-There is also a utility function `Helper.cancellUpdateIfMatch(target, toMatch)` which takes two arguments and cancells the current update if the two match else returns the first argument.
+* There is also a utility function `Helper.cancellUpdateIfMatch(target, toMatch)` which takes two arguments and cancells the current update if the two match else returns the first argument.
 This can be used to check for null values.

-Finally, canceling an update causes an exception and therefore __stopps the script execution__ so you shouldn't expect any code to run after the cancell statement.
+* Finally, canceling an update causes an exception and therefore __stopps the script execution__ so you shouldn't expect any code to run after the cancell statement.